QuantEcon/lecture-source-py/source/rst/geom_series.rst

 We can see that for :math:`\frac{\partial p_0}{\partial r}<0` as long as :math:`r>g`, :math:`r>0` and :math:`g>0` and :math:`x_0` is positive,
-this equation will always be negative
+this equation will always be negative.

 Similarly, :math:`\frac{\partial p_0}{\partial g}>0` as long as :math:`r>g`, :math:`r>0` and :math:`g>0` and :math:`x_0` is positive, this equation
-will always be postive
+will always be postive.